 So no church bells ring between Friday and Easter Sunday morning, to commemorate the death of Jesus (and because they're all in Rome, obviously).

 After their getaway to Italy, the bells return to France laden with goodies for well-behaved children — namely chocolate eggs.
 And then during the church services of Easter Sunday, the bells go crazy once again in celebration of Jesus' resurrection.

 It's not every day that you see an omelette large enough to feed an army.
 But in the town of Bessieres in southwestern France, they certainly don't do omelettes halfway.

-Every year on Easter Monday, around 10,000 people gather to make a giant omelette, made with 15,000 fresh eggs, a four-meter pan, 40 cooks, and extra long baguettes.
+Every year on Easter Monday, around 10,000 people gather to make a giant omelette, made with 15,000 fresh eggs, a four-meter pan, 40 cooks, and extra long sticks.